Up to 60% off sofas & mattresses — limited‑time deals.

 Mattress Overall Score Pros Cons Ideal For

-Snover Snoozer 4.2 Stable support, strong edge feel, flip-friendly long-term comfort Cooling is only average, pressure relief can feel “firm-first” for lighter side sleepers Back and combo sleepers, couples who use the edge, durability-focused shoppers
+Snover Snoozer 4.2 Steady support, strong edge feel, flippable for long-term comfort Cooling is average; lighter side sleepers may want more cushion Back and combination sleepers, couples who use the edge, durability-focused shoppers

 How We Tested It

-We rotated through real routines: full nights of sleep, reading in bed, laptop time, and early-morning edge sitting.
-We tracked Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability using repeated position changes, partner movement checks, and “same-bed, different-body” comparisons across multiple weeks.
-We also used warm-room nights to stress Cooling, and we revisited notes after break-in to confirm the feel didn’t drift.
+We used it like a real bed—following our how we test mattresses process—full nights of sleep, reading in bed, laptop time, and early-morning edge sitting.
+Over multiple weeks, we tracked Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability with repeated position changes, partner-movement checks, and “same-bed, different-body” comparisons.
+We also ran warm-room nights to stress cooling, then revisited our notes after break-in to confirm the feel didn’t drift.

 Snover Mattress: Our Testing Experience